Skip to content

 When to get there: all year round

-Price: Entrance is free but donations are appreciated
+Price: Entrance is free, but donations are appreciated

-4. Take a Trip to Phi Phi Islands
+Take a Trip to Phi Phi Islands

 Phi Phi Islands

 Phi Phi is a beautiful archipelago made of fantastic beaches and immense cliffs over two bays you can admire from a famous viewpoint.
 Phi Phi is also renowned among young crowds for those legendary beach parties lasting all night long, reminding a bit of the Full Moon Parties on Koh Phangan.
 But this fame comes with a price, and Phi Phi may have become too popular.
-The crowds, greed and developments have severely affected the island, so don’t imagine yourself walking alone on the deserted beach in the movie The Beach, unless you book a hotel in the north of the island.
-Read more about Phi Phi Islands

 How to get there: Book it in advance if you plan to stay overnight.
-You can book a ferry or speedboat once in Phuket if you only want to go for the day, but day trips usually allow you such a short time on Phi Phi you won’t have much time for exploration.
+You can book a ferry or speedboat once in Phuket if you only want to go for the day, but day trips usually allow you such a short time on Phi Phi Island you won’t have much time for exploration.
 The price starts as cheap as 375 baht for a ferry ticket + hotel transfer.

 When to go there: Phi Phi island is open all year round, but of course, it’s more beautiful with a blue sky during the high season (December to May).
 During the low season, the ride can be bumpy, so take some pills if you are prone to seasickness.

-5. Maya Bay
+Maya Bay

 Maya Bay in Phi Phi Islands

 We can’t talk about Phi Phi Islands without talking about Maya Bay.
 We listed it separately because it can be a day trip on its own.
-Maya Bay has reopened after being closed for a while but access is restricted.
-Read more about Maya Bay
+Maya Bay has reopened after being closed for a while, but access is restricted.
+Read more about Maya Bay.

-6. Party on Bangla Road
+Party on Bangla Road

 Bangla Road

 Bangla Road might not be to everyone’s taste, but judging by the enormous crowd walking up and down Patong walking street every night, Bangla is on many people’s must-see list.
 Unlike what most people believe, Soi Bangla is not a Sin City for Single Men.
 It’s a colourful and vibrant street full of life, restaurants, shops, bars and dancing girls.
-If you want to know more, enter these famous Go-Go bars and see what a go-go bar is.
-You will often see couples tourists having a drink; Patong is a lot more easygoing than Bangkok or Pattaya.
-Read more about Bangla Road

 When to go there: Bangla is lively all year round.
 Nothing happens during the day, and the street closes to traffic around 7 pm.
 However, the party atmosphere only kicks in after 9 or 10 pm.